Spike Variations for Stochastic Volterra Integral Equations: The Pontryagin's Type Maximum Principles and Related Extensions

-For integer $N\geq 2$, we consider a $N$-person differential game for forward stochastic Volterra integral equations.
-In this case, the cost functional is defined as in (\ref{cost3.1}) where $h:\Om\times\dbR^n\rightarrow\dbR^N$ $g:[0,T]\times\Om\times\dbR^n\times\dbR^m\to\dbR^N$ are vector-valued functions.
-For simplicity, we only discuss the non-cooperative differential games, namely, the $l$-th paly in the game want to minimize his/her own cost functional $J^l(u(\cd))$, regardless of other players' cost functional.
+For integer $N\ges2$, we consider an $N$-person dynamic game for an FSVIE.
+In this case, the cost functional is defined as in (\ref{cost3.1}), where $h:\Om\times\dbR^n\rightarrow\dbR^N$, $g:[0,T]\times\Om\times\dbR^n\times\dbR^m\to\dbR^N$ are vector-valued functions.
+For simplicity, we only discuss the non-cooperative dynamic games, namely, the $\ell$-th player in the game wants to minimize his/her own cost functional $J^\ell(u(\cd))$, regardless of other players' cost functional.